 While currently unreleased, Netflix’s next season of The Crown features scenes with Princess Diana (played by Emma Corrin) which were filmed in the Northern Quarter just this year.
 Stevenson Square and Dale Street were both transformed into NYC, all decked out with yellow cabs, Subway entrances and a whole lot of extras wearing outfits reminiscent of Diana’s time.
 The series is expected to be released late 2020/early 2021, so you might be able to spy some remnants of Manchester when you’re watching.
 See photos from the set here.

-Currently slated for release in July, Morbius is the latest Sony movie in the Spider-Man universe, starring Jared Leto as the titular character.
+Currently slated for release this spring, Morbius is the latest Sony movie in the Spider-Man universe, starring Jared Leto as the titular character.
 Leto was in town for a couple of days, with Sony transforming the Northern Quarter into their very own New York set.
 Oldham Street and Stevenson Square were closed off for the occasion.
 Extras swarmed the streets and new shop fronts and details such as Subway stations were dotted here there and everywhere.
 The movie will follow Biochemist Michael Morbius as he tries to cure himself of a rare blood disease, however, when it all goes wrong, he finds himself infected with vampirism.

 So popular it ran for seven whole seasons, Shameless is not only filmed in Manchester but based here too.
 The series follows unemployed alcoholic Frank, who lives on the fictional Chatsworth Estate.
 Wenlock Way in West Gorton provided the backdrop for the series, with other filming locations including Miles Platting, where Shiela lived, and in-studio filming took place at The Pie Factory in Salford.
 The Jockey was set at real-life pub The Wellington Inn, which was demolished by the council a few years back as part of the West Gorton area’s regeneration.